Judgement and Discernment

 When a person asks to borrow money, we must evaluate their money management skills and integrity.
 Evaluating pasts, we make inferences about the future.
 This cognitive skill protects against carelessly squandering money to swindlers, marrying psychopaths, or from divulging sensitive personal information to gossipers.

-Memories and Emotions Role in Judgements
+The Role of Memories and Emotions in Judgements

 We rely on cognitive resources by assessing memories to predict the future.
 But thought alone is not enough.
 Undetected emotions powerfully influence action.
 The flow of energy creates impressions that motivate action.
 These impressions push to avoid the suspicious stranger, forego trips to the ATM during late hours, or deny permission for a child to spend the night at little Sammy’s house.

+We don’t know for certain these events pose danger; we only suspect the possibility and act defensively.
+Some risks are not worth the gamble; so, we judge.
 The judgment process discerns differences, attaches meaning, and predicts.
 Sometimes judgment is cognitive based; but often unconscious and automatic.
 Judgment taps multiple brain functions, integrates information and then motivates behavior.

 Reason and Judgement